 Value Description Integrity A quality that underpins an individual's soundness of moral principles.
 It is manifested in their uprightness, honesty and sincerity in their approach to themselves, others and their work.
-Commitment Characterised by dedication, application, perseverance, a belief in a personal capacity and professionalism to achieve and add value.
+Commitment Characterised by dedication, application, perseverance, a belief in personal capacity and professionalism to achieve and add value.
 Excellence Seeking improvement in everything we do and in the quality of the services we provide.
 Accountability Ownership of work results, personal actions and being answerable for outcomes.
 Fairness Characteristics of impartiality and equity.
 Trust Faith, confidence and being able to rely and depend on others.
+Respect Treating ourselves and all others with consideration.